zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

     <figure>
         <img class="blog-image" alt="comparison on grid" src="/images/image-resizing/grid2_comparison.png" >
         <figcaption>
+        Figure 3.
 Comparison of Pillow and OpenCV on a grid image.
-        From left to right, raw image (652x652), Pillow resized image with the nearest filter, OpenCV resized image with the nearest filter, Pillow resized image with the bilinear filter and OpenCV resized image with the bilinear filter.<br>
+        From left to right, raw image (652x652), Pillow resized image with the nearest filter, OpenCV resized image with the nearest filter, Pillow resized image with the bilinear filter and OpenCV resized image with the bilinear filter.
         All the low-resolution images are 64x64 and are displayed with the same size as the raw image only for a better view.
         </figcaption>
     </figure>